bertbesser/dvc-deps-management/blog-article.md

 ### dvc get

-When getting an output from a DVC project, DVC takes care of 'downloading' the desired version from the file.
+When getting data from a DVC project, DVC takes care of 'downloading' the desired version from the file.
 In the following example, we download version 0.3 of the trained model from the playground project.

 ```bash